ametow/xpos/readme.md

 ```

 ## Authentication
-Obtain an authentication token from xpos-it.com/auth and run:
+Request an authentication token from xpos-it.com/auth and run:

 ```shell
 xpos auth <auth-token>